giuliocerruto/MC-uncertainty-embedding/README.md

 #### **Linear**

 The *linear uncertainty function* is defined as follows:
-$$
-f(uncert,epoch)= 1+ [-1.5*(epoch-1)/(N-1)]*(uncert-0.5),
-$$

-where *N* is the number of epochs of the model.

 <p align="center"><img width=900 src="https://github.com/giuliocerruto/MC-uncertainty-embedding/blob/main/img/linear.png" style="zoom:8%;" /></p>

+where *N* is the number of epochs of the model, which, in the plot, is 10.

 #### **Exponential**

 The *exponential uncertainty function* is defined as follows:
-$$
-f(uncert,epoch)= [2+(epoch-N)/N]* exp(-(epoch-1)*uncert)
-$$
-where *N* is the number of epochs of the model.

 <p align="center"><img width=900 src="https://github.com/giuliocerruto/MC-uncertainty-embedding/blob/main/img/exp.jpg" style="zoom:8%;" /></p>

-IMMAGINE-> METTERE SUGLI ASSI IL SIGNIFICATO
+where *N* is the number of epochs of the model, which, in the plot, is 10.

 It is worth pointing out the following considerations:

 * at the first epoch, all samples have the same weight in the loss minimization step.
-No influence neither from the value of uncertainty nor from the value of the current epoch.
-A such behavior seems reasonable/justifiable at the at the beginning of the training.
+No influence arises from the uncertainty value.
+Such behavior seems reasonable at the at the beginning of the training, since the weight initialization is usually random or coming from the transfer learning approach.
 * because of increasing convexity, as the training continues, the uncertainty plays an increasingly central role.
-In fact, as  the number of the current epoch grows, the samples with low uncertainties will have matter more and more, viceversa that ones with higher uncertainties, will have matter less and less .
-For istance, a value of uncertainty= 0.2 is mapped to a weight = and the secondo epoch = at the last.
-Viceverse a value of uncertainty=0.9 is
+Indeed, as  the number of the current epoch grows, the samples with low uncertainties will matter more and more, vice-versa the ones with higher uncertainties, will have less and less importance.
+For instance, with the *linear uncertainty quantification function*, a value of uncertainty of 0.2 is mapped to a weight = 1.05 at the second epoch and to a weight = 1.45 at the last.
+Vice-versa a value of uncertainty of 0.9 is mapped to a weight = 0.93 at the second epoch and to a weight = 0.40 at the last.

 #todo: